7 CV formatting tips that will get you more interviews

 Check out our example CVs to see full 2 page examples of well structured CVs with annotation.

-If you have spotted any formatting issues in your own CV then you should be able to fix them fairly quickly using the tips above in order to improve your application success rate and secure more job interviews.
+If you have spotted any formatting issues in your own CV then you should be able to fix them fairly quickly using the CV writing tips above, in order to improve your application success rate and secure more job interviews.
 You can always bookmark this page and return later if you don't have the time to make them right now.

 If you have any questions or comments on CV formatting then please ask in the comments below.